 Subject Results Reporting

-Due to the anonymous nature of our data collection procedures, we will not have the ability to directly share our findings with study participants.
+We will not directly share our findings with study participants.

 Aggregate Results

-Due to the anonymous nature of our data collection procedures, we will not have the ability to directly share our findings with study participants.
+We will not directly share our findings with study participants.

 Professional Reporting

 We aim to present this research at premier conferences in Linguistics and Hispanic Linguistics, such as the Hispanic Linguistics Symposium, and the International Symposium on Language Attitudes toward Portuguese, Spanish and Related Languages.
 After presentation, we will write and submit 1-2 articles based on this research to a top-tier journal in our field.